Is Anybody Home at Ben Carson’s HUD?

 The assembled employees stifled their reaction to this jarringly upbeat characterization of chattel slavery.
 But in HUD’s Baltimore satellite, where many in the heavily African-American office were watching the speech on an online feed at their desks, the gasps were audible.

 Carson’s arrival brought with it a reckoning for career employees: Yes, this person was really in charge.
 They responded in strikingly different ways.
-The most progressive-minded were thrown into a sense of crisis: whether to hightail it to avoid whatever radical shifts or indignities were in the offing, or to stay out for the sake of the department’s programs and the millions of people they served.
+The most progressive-minded were thrown into a sense of crisis: whether to hightail it to avoid whatever radical shifts or indignities were in the offing, or to stay put for the sake of the department’s programs and the millions of people they served.

 Then there were the opportunists, those who saw in the vacuum in the upper ranks, where it was taking unusually long to appoint political deputies, the chance to claim higher stations than career employees would typically be able to attain.
 “There were a couple people in some meetings who were bending over to ingratiate themselves” with the transition team, said Harriet Tregoning, a top Obama appointee in HUD’s Community Planning and Development division, who left in January.
 “For some, it might be their political leaning.
 For some, it might be an attempt to gain influence.
 I saw it happening even while the Obama people were still in the building.”